Survivor Series (2020): Preliminary matches

 Backstage, while Jey Uso was conversing with his brother Jimmy Uso, Roman Reigns and Paul Heyman appeared.
 Reigns lambasted Jey for losing, after which, Jimmy tried to calm Reigns down.
 Reigns then ordered Jimmy to leave and stated that Team SmackDown lost because Jey could not control his team and that they did not respect Jey.
 He then told Jey to also leave the building along with Jimmy.

 In the next match, Raw Women's Champion Asuka faced SmackDown Women's Champion Sasha Banks.
 In the end, after a series of attempted rollups on one another, Banks pinned Asuka with an inside cradle to win the match, giving SmackDown their second win of the night.

 In a backstage segment, new 24/7 Champion The Gobbledy Gooker stumbled upon a trail of bird seed backstage.
 As The Gooker started to indulge with the seed, Akira Tozawa appeared and performed a roll-up on The Gooker to win the title.
 R-Truth then appeared and attacked Tozawa with a bag of bird seed and pinned him to regain the title.

-The penultimate match was the women's 5-on-5 traditional Survivor Series elimination match, featuring Team Raw (Nia Jax, Shayna Baszler, Lana, Lacey Evans, and Peyton Royce) against Team SmackDown (Bianca Belair, Ruby Riott, Liv Morgan, Bayley, and Natalya).
+The penultimate match was the women's 5-on-5 Survivor Series match, featuring Team Raw (Nia Jax, Shayna Baszler, Lana, Lacey Evans, and Peyton Royce) against Team SmackDown (Bianca Belair, Ruby Riott, Liv Morgan, Bayley, and Natalya).
 A few minutes into the match, Lana tagged in and faced off with Natalya.
 Jax then tagged in and Team Raw forced Lana to stand on the ring steps, not to tag in again.
 Bayley was the first to be eliminated after Royce performed Deja Vu on her and pinned her.
 Natalya then eliminated Royce by making her submit to the sharpshooter.
 Evans performed the Women's Right on Natalya to eliminate her.
 Baszler made Riott pass out to the Kirifuda Clutch and pinned Riott to eliminate her.
 Morgan then eliminated Evans with a crucifix pin.
 Morgan was then eliminated by Jax after Jax performed a Samoan Drop on her.
 The last remaining member of Team SmackDown, Belair, faced off with Baszler, who eventually applied the Kirifuda Clutch on Belair, who got to the ropes, but Baszler refused to let go of the hold as the referee counted to five, thus Baszler got herself eliminated by disqualification.
 Belair then fought with Jax.
 The two went outside the ring where Belair tumbled Jax over the ringside barrier; however, Belair did not make it back in the ring before the referee's count of ten, thus Jax and Belair were eliminated via count out, leaving Lana as the sole survivor of Team Raw.
 As this gave Raw their fourth win of the night, this automatically meant that Raw won brand supremacy.